 I often asked myself a question: who was that couple that made a heart-wrenching decision to move to this, seemingly, God forsaken part of the world?
 It couldn't be easy, and they must've made an educated guess, where the war and it's consequences won't reach them.
 I rummage in the things that are left from them: a lot of papers and science manuals, photographs and knick-knacks from their age and culture, but my efforts to decipher their identities and reasons for coming here were fruitless.
 That is until a week ago.

-Amur and Dular, my two sons, were restless and hot, with nothing to do before school would start again in a few weeks.
+Amur and Dular, my two sons, felt restless and hot, with nothing to do before school would start again in a few weeks.
 An old underground shelter, not used or visited by anyone since their grandparents' time, was the one place forbidden for them to explore, and they zeroed in on it, like a tiger zeroes in on a grazing deer.

 I heard Dular's cries, as he ran to the main house.
 Fortunately for his brother, it was a lunch hour, and many men were at their homes, so it was easy to dig him out of a collapsed hole.
 Covered with dirt and slobber, my boys didn't remember about their find at first: a metal trunk, hidden for many years in the shelter.